Jung Yoo-jung: Arrest and conviction

-Suspicious of Jung's behaviour and actions, particularly noticing Jung's blood-soaked suitcase, the taxi driver informed the police, who immediately made an investigation.
+Suspicious of Jung's behavior and actions, particularly noticing Jung's blood-soaked suitcase, the taxi driver informed the police, who immediately made an investigation.
 The police located the abandoned suitcase and found the body remains therein.
 On 27 May, the police arrested Jung and found the bloodstained clothes and body parts in her house.
 Jung showed no remorse or attempt to deny her involvement in the murder.
 However, she initially said that she took the body only when she found the victim had been killed by someone else; but soon changed her story to that she had "accidentally killed the victim in an argument."
 As the police found several irregularities in her accounts, her family urged her to tell the truth, after which she made a full confession.
 On 2 June, she made a public apology that she was out of her mind and declared that she was "really sorry for the victim's family."

 The Busan District Court held the first trial of Jung on 14 July 2023.
 In the court, her motive was described as rooted on "a feeling of resentment and anger toward her family, helplessness due to continued failures such as college entrance and employment."
 She pleaded for a mild sentence, claiming that hallucinations and a host of mental health issues compelled her to kill.
 Phone call record played in the court indicated that Jung had given death threats to her father a few days before the murder.
 Internet browsing history also revealed that she had searched for methods to kill and dispose of bodies.
 Police also found that a day before the murder, i.e. 25 May, she invited a young woman for a walk near Nakdong River, but the sidewalk they took was full of passers-by; hence, no chance of a murder.
 Jung had also tried to lure earlier a teenage boy at the same location, but the boy got suspicious over the online chat and refused to meet her.